Financial aid •

 The university has also been recognized for its social mobility by helping students—especially those from disadvantaged backgrounds—lower student loan debt while opening doors to great careers.

 University of North Carolina Wilmington has plenty to offer, from its academics to its coastal location.
+Prospective students should consider both the academic programs available as well as the cost when deciding if UNCW is right for them.

 If you’re looking for the best way to pay for school, Mos can help.